Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 Journaling gets dismissed as a wellness thing.
 It is actually a thinking thing.

 Five minutes of writing in the morning or evening forces you to make your vague anxieties concrete.
 Once they are on paper, your brain stops looping on them.
-That freed-up mental bandwidth goes somewhere useful: better decisions, calmer reactions, clearer priorities.
+That freed-up mental space goes somewhere useful: better decisions, calmer reactions, clearer priorities.

 The cascade: people who journal consistently report lower stress, follow through on goals more reliably, and show up to other commitments more prepared.
-It also plays well with identity-based habits, because the act of writing "I am someone who exercises" is half the work of becoming that person.
+It also pairs well with identity-based habits, because the act of writing "I am someone who exercises" is half the work of becoming that person.

 You do not need a gratitude template or a $40 notebook.
 Three sentences in the Notes app counts.